cemolcay/DroppyMenuController/README.md

 In your `AppDelegate`'s `application:didFinishLaunchingWithOptions:` method, create your view controllers.
 Then create a `DroppyMenuViewController` with that view controllers.
-Initilize `window` property and set rootViewController as your menu controller.
+Initialize `window` property and set rootViewController as your menu controller.

 ``` swift
     func application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject: AnyObject]?) -> Bool {